WHY ARE WE OFFERING THIS ALTERNATIVE NARRATIVE BELIEVED BY EARLIER CHRISTIANS?

 1. I couldn’t check my brain at the door.

-2. I had to be willing to change my beliefs if the evidence and my heart pointed me there.
+2. I had to be open to changing my beliefs if the evidence and my heart pointed me there.

 Recover Christianity